 Tsum Valley Trekking with Manaslu Hike en Route

-A part of the Tibetan Plateau, you’ll get to witness the traditional Tibetan settlements.
+Apart from the Tibetan Plateau, you’ll get to witness the traditional Tibetan settlements.
 Continue trekking upstream along the Shiar River to arrive at Mu Gompa.
 The Mu Dephyudonma Gompas are the largest and the highest Buddhist monasteries in the region.
 Leaving Mu Gompa behind, you’ll begin traversing Rachen Gompa and Gonhgye Gompa before retracing your path back to the Soti Khola trail.
 The trail gradually descends downstream along the Budi Gandaki River to arrive at Arughat Bazaar.
-The trek concedes upon your return to Kathmandu.
-Trekking to another trekking route to Manaslu en route to Tsum valley is another high light on this Tsum Valley trek in the Himalaya
+The Tsum valley trek concedes upon your return to Kathmandu.
+Trekking to another trekking route to Manaslu en route to Tsum valley is another high light on this Tsum Valley trek in the Himalayas

 Catch the breathtaking view of Ganesh Himal, Sringi Himal, and Boudha Himal along the trail.
 The scenic trail follows the ancient Kyimu Lung pilgrimage trail that explores the legacy of Guru Milarepa.
 Visiting Milarepa Piren Caves is another highlight of this trek.
-Along with obtaining the restricted area permit for Tsum Valley, you must obtain the permits to Manaslu Conservation Area Project (MCAP) and Annapurna Conservation Area Project (ACAP).
+Along with obtaining the restricted area permit for the Tsum Valley trek, you must obtain the permits for Manaslu Conservation Area Project (MCAP) and Annapurna Conservation Area Project (ACAP).